 So we can regard this relation extraction for task as a pair-wise classification problem.
 That is, we classify the relation type between all possible entities pairs.
 Here we need to classify whether Yao Ming and CBA has some kind of relation, whether Yao Ming and Shanghai has some kind of relation and weather CBA and Shanghai has some kind of relation.

-Here we suppose we only care about two kinds of relations, chairman of and Birthplace.
-When we classify the relationship between two entities, for example, Yao Ming and CBA, here we use a RNN, as we introduced before, to represent each of them as a vector hi, hj, then we use another function g that takes as input two vectors, hi and hj and output a vector about probability that these two entities has relation chairman Of, Birthplace, or non of above.
+Here we suppose we only care about two kinds of relations, chairman of and birthplace.
+When we classify the relationship between two entities, for example, Yao Ming and CBA, here we use a RNN, as we introduced before, to represent each of them as a vector hi, hj, then we use another function g that takes as input two vectors, hi and hj and output a vector about probability that these two entities has the relation chairman of, Birthplace, or non of above.
 We can do this classification on every possible pairs of entities in this sentence, and get the results of which two entities have relations.